Artist Talks and Visits

 Our faculty regularly invite artists to speak with their students and/or the larger SMFA community throughout the academic year.
 Classroom-based artist visits typically include a discussion of the invited artist’s practice and techniques as well as demonstrations and feedback sessions.
 Whenever possible, students are given the opportunity to share their work and participate in critiques.

-Each year, the Art Galleries oversee the SMFA Visiting Artist Program and invite renown artists to visit with students and present at public lectures.
-Invited artists compliment the galleries’ exhibition programing, faculty requests, and/or current topics in contemporary art.
+Each year, the Tufts University Art Galleries oversee the SMFA Visiting Artist Program and invite renown artists to visit with students and present at public lectures.
+Invited artists compliment the galleries’ exhibition programming, faculty requests, and/or current topics in contemporary art.
 Talks are typically held on the Boston SMFA campus, next door at the Museum of Fine Arts, Boston, or on the Medford/Somerville campus.

 Nagle Artist-in-Residence Program